 10. Skip Hobby Lobby’s yarn.
 Go to Joann or Michaels instead.

-Both Joann and Michaels offer excellent selections of high-quality yarn.
+Both Joann and Michaels offer an excellent selection of high-quality yarn.
 (If you don’t care about quality wool yarn, head to Walmart for cheaper polyester blends.)

-PRO TIP: See a yarn sale in the Michaels flyer?
+TIP: See a yarn sale in the Michaels flyer?
 Read the fine print.
 Michaels is notorious for putting “50% off Yarn!” in big letters, so you think every brand is on sale.
-Most of the time it’ll only be one or two brands while the rest is either full price or a disappointing 10% off.
+But most of the time it’ll only be for one or two brands while the rest is either full price or a disappointing 10% off.

 11. Get 50% off ribbon every week at Hobby Lobby.

-Every week, you’ll see the type of ribbon sale rotate at Hobby Lobby.
+Every single week, you’ll see the type of ribbon sale rotate at Hobby Lobby.

 Solid-colored and patterned ribbon by the spool — including faux fur options — will be 50% off one week, and the next week, trim ribbon by the yard will be 50% off.
 Time your ribbon purchase based on what you need.